apache/fury/docs/protocols/xlang_object_graph_spec.md

 If schema consistent mode is enabled globally or enabled for current type, type meta will be written as follows:

-- If type is registered, it will be written as a fury unsigned varint: `type_id << 1`.
+- If type is registered as an id, it will be written as a fury unsigned varint: `type_id + 1`.
-- If type is not registered:
-    - If type is not an array, fury will write one byte `0bxxxxxxx1` first, then write type name.
-        - The first little bit is `1`, which is different from first bit `0` of encoded type id.
-Fury can use this information to determine whether to read type by type id for deserialization.
-    - If type is not registered and type is an array, fury will write one byte `dimensions << 1 | 1` first, then write component type subsequently.
-This can reduce array type name cost if component type is or will be serialized.
-    - Type will be written as two enumerated fury unsigned by default: `namespace` and `type name`.
+- If type is registered as `namespace + type name`: Type will be written as two enumerated fury unsigned by
+  default: `namespace` and `type name`.
 If meta share mode is enabled, type will be written as an unsigned varint which points to index in `MetaContext`.

 ### Schema evolution